telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/convert-project.md

 The wizard could be also reached through the context menu counterparts accessed by right clicking on the project you want to convert.

-The Convert Project Wizard lets you tune your project's use of UI for WinForms.
+The Convert Project Wizard lets you tune your project's use of Telerik UI for WinForms.

 ![installation-deployment-and-distribution-vsx-convert-project 001](images/installation-deployment-and-distribution-vsx-convert-project001.png)